Last Updated on February 5, 2021 by George

 Your staff have an advantage of viewing your behaviour and weigh it against your commitments.

-If they see you dealing unethically with vendors, lying to stakeholders, cheating clients, or failing to keep your word, the simplest and most high-principled of them can leave.
+If they see you dealing unethically with vendors, lying to stakeholders, cheating clients, or failing to keep your word, the simplest and most high-principled of them can quit.

 The rest, even worse, can get behind you and follow your lead.